-The IFRS Taxonomy contains concepts for all IFRS disclosure requirements, application and implementation guidance, illustrative examples as well as concepts relating to IFRS common reporting practice.
-The taxonomy includes other IFRS-related information, such as IFRS documentation (terminology) and XBRL references to corresponding Standards.
+2. The IFRS Taxonomy contains concepts for all disclosure requirements in IFRS Standards, Implementation Guidance, and Illustrative Examples as well as concepts relating to common reporting practice for entities that apply IFRS.
+The IFRS Taxonomy includes other IFRS-related information, such as IFRS documentation (terminology) and XBRL references to corresponding IFRS Standards.